Pump, donate, repeat: How to donate breast milk in the South Sound

 "I believe breast milk and kangaroo care is what helped Asce the most," Mckay says.

-On a recent visit to the NICU she donated 500 ounces — almost four gallons — of breast milk.
+On one visit to the NICU she donated 500 ounces — almost four gallons — of breast milk.

 But not all moms can produce milk for their fragile infants.
 Mckay made friends with many moms in the NICU who were unable to do so.
 For those moms, there is donor breast milk.